 The day’s activities start with a guided hike before breakfast, when you can be out with the myriad species of birds and other animals as the actively (and noisily!) start their day.
 You will see why this region is considered one of the richest birding habitats in the world.

 The Naturalist Guides offer a variety of activities throughout the day including hikes through the dense jungle or a chance to cool off under a cascading waterfall.
 Rubber boots, rain ponchos and binoculars are provided during your stay.
 There is even an aerial bicycle to let you glide through the jungle, leaving literally no footprint.

-Starting from May 2013 there will be a mile-long gondola ride that allows hikes deeper in the rainforest, far from any roads.
-On the outbound journey the 6-passenger gondolas ride high above the trees, allowing an overview of the vast forest canopy, and on the return journey the cables are much lower, so that visitors can get a more intimate view of the rich profusion of plants and animals that thrive below the tree canopy.
+On the outbound journey there will be a mile-long gondola ride that allows hikes deeper in the rainforest, far from any roads.
+The 6-passenger gondolas ride high above the trees, allowing an overview of the vast forest canopy, and on the return journey the cables are much lower, so that visitors can get a more intimate view of the rich profusion of plants and animals that thrive below the tree canopy.

 When you return to the Lodge, you can relax on the terrace, or in your room, each of which features north-facing floor-to-ceiling windows.
 One window can be opened, so if you wish you can wake up to the profusion of birds calling to each other at dawn.